-Anyone who has ever been at a conference or seminar knows exactly what I mean: Overly-long, boring presentations using stock presentation templates, too much text on each slide and presenters reading the slide’s content out loud.
+Anyone who has ever been at a conference or seminar knows how bad a business presentation can be: Overly-long, boring delivery using stock presentation templates, too much text on each slide and presenters reading the slide’s content out loud.
 Part of what we do at KEXINO is re-engineer a company’s corporate or product presentation to allow the message to speak more clearly by the use of design, imagery, motion graphics, video and type.

 One of the most well-known presentation architects has to be Nancy Duarte from Duarte Design, a consultancy that is probably most famous for working on Al Gore’s slide presentation that ultimately became the Oscar-winning An Inconvenient Truth.

-There’s an interesting Nancy Duarte interview on the Six Minutes website, where she describes how to avoid some of the pitfalls in making presentations.
+There’s an interesting Nancy Duarte interview on the Lewis Howes YouTube channel, where she describes the importance of storytelling and how to avoid some of the pitfalls in making presentations.

 “Better PowerPoint Presentations” Video

 Nancy’s company is one of the reasons why I started KEXINO.
 Duarte Design is probably more responsible than anyone else in making us all aware that slide presentations – for the presenter as well as for the audience – don’t have to be “death by bullet-point.”